libero/walking-skeleton/workflow/libero_flow_poc/README.md

 #### API
 - Stores Workflow state, Activity state and Event history

+#### UI
+- A very basic web app to display a workflow list and allow you to view workflow details.

 #### Scheduler
 - Listens to x3 message queues on a target broker: